Dtn2901/Pokemon-Cli-Documentation/README.md

 - **Modular Structure**: Each class has a single responsibility (e.g., `Pokemon` handles Pokémon data, `Type` handles type data), ensuring the app is maintainable and scalable.

-This documentation ensures the project is well-understood and easily maintained.